ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 </p>

 #### Show me the speedup!
-We will set up some real code and measure the speedup that `tf.function` brings.
+We will borrow some real code [from a previous post](https://ekamperi.github.io/mathematics/2020/12/26/tensorflow-trainable-probability-distributions.html), where we used trainable probability distributions and measure the speedup that `tf.function` brings.
 First, we load the necessary modules and generate some normally distributed training data.

 {% highlight python %}
 {% raw %}